Skip to main content

 If you’d like to travel, a little extra planning can help you feel safer and more prepared.

 • Check with your doctor whether your destination is a good fit with your health needs.
-Australia has Reciprocal Health Care Agreements (RHCAs) with 11 countries that can subsidise urgent, medically necessary public care while you’re there—but they aren’t a substitute for travel insurance and won’t cover medical evacuation.
+Australia has Reciprocal Health Care Agreements (RHCAs) with 11 countries that can subsidise urgent, medically necessary public care while you’re there.
+But, they aren’t a substitute for travel insurance and won’t cover medical evacuation.

-• Carry your medications in your hand luggage, along with a letter from your doctor (medication name, dose); this means you don’t need to worry about lost luggage
+• Carry your medications in your hand luggage, along with a letter from your doctor (medication name, dose).
+This means you don’t need to worry about lost luggage.

 • Take steps to reduce the risk of blood clots during long flights.
-Remember to get up and move frequently, stay hydrated, limit alcohol and consider using compression stockings.
+Remember to:

-• Think carefully about high-impact activities and anything that could increase injury risk
+• Think carefully about high-impact activities and anything that could increase injury risk.

 • Before international travel, ask about vaccinations and infection risks.
 Many live vaccines are contraindicated in people who are moderately or severely immunocompromised, while non‑live vaccines are generally safe.